asen/smg/docs/index.md

 <a name="flt-remote" />

 ##### Remote filter
-- a drop down to select a specific [remote instance](#remotes) to search in or to search in all remotes via the special asterisk _\*_ remote id.
-Note that this filter is not visible unless there is at least one configured remote.
+- a drop down to select a specific [remote instances](#remotes) to search in or to search in all remotes via the special asterisk _\*_ remote id.
+Note that this filter is not visible unless there is at least one configured remote instance.

 <a name="flt-titlerx" />